Getting Started

 occupation: str | None = None

-# Create an information extraction task
+# Create an information extraction task.

 extractor = tasks.predictive.InformationExtraction(